Home » Taking Photos And Sending

 THIS IS A GOOD WAY TO TAKE THE PHOTOS, MUCH MORE CAN BE SEEN PER IMAGE

 Try not to take the image of things on the floor so much or close-up photos (not concerned with a messy basement or what you have in storage; I see so many of these anyway) but take the photo shot as far across the ceilings far back as possible showing less (but some) of the floor area and mostly all Ceilings.
 MAKE SURE I CAN SEE AS FAR AWAY TO ALL WALLS WITH YOU BACK TO THEM FAR ACROSS THE CEILINGS AS MUCH AS POSSIBLE.
-I only need images of pipes, sump pits and drains on the floor but clear these areas and I’ll see them in your far away photos with or without any close-ups by zooming in with my photo software.
+Please don’t stand in the center and snap off shots turning in a circle unless this is included with the ones taken from outside walls looking inward.
+If CloseUp, I only need images of pipes, sump pits and drains on the floor but clear these areas and I’ll see them in your far away photos with or without any close-ups by zooming in with my photo software.
 In fact, I can even lighten any dark images you send me so don’t worry so much on this but do turn on any lights.
 In Taking Photos and Sending, as mentioned above, the wider angle (landscape) type of photos, not (portrait) are best.
 Hold cell phones turned side to side not up and down.
 I can see more left to right this way.
 I want to see as much as possible from left to right always (I’ll surely see more) and not so much top to bottom unless it’s like the inside of the stairway, ok?

 Unorganized Storage & Play Area